dmulligan/dmulligan.github.io/_posts/2013-10-06-Raspberry-Pi-Megatools.md

 	$ make
 	$ sudo make install

 Once the above is completed, Megatools should now be fully installed.
-The usage of Megatools is quite simple, you get an array of new execuablites (megadf, megadl, megaget, megals, megamkdir, megamv, megaput, megareg, megarm, megasync) all named similar to their Unix equivalent, but with a prefix of 'mega'.
+The usage of Megatools is quite simple, you get an array of new executables (megadf, megadl, megaget, megals, megamkdir, megamv, megaput, megareg, megarm, megasync) all named similar to their Unix equivalent, but with a prefix of 'mega'.
 You should quickly guess what each of them does!

 Example usage:

 	$ megals -u <USERNAME>

 	$ megaput -u <USERNAME> <FILENAME>